mattfenwick/algorithms/pkg/logic/README.md

 Reiterate: brings a deduction from an enclosing scope into a subproof.
 Results from enclosing scopes must be imported to be used.

-Repeat: reasserts an already asserted deduction from the current scope.
-Primarily useful for proving `P -> P`.

 ### Restrictions

 The hypothesis and following step results may not be used outside of their subproof.